ACME SEALS IS GOING BIO

 BIO-CERTIFIED

 Our new range of products have been tested under stringent conditions to ensure their biodegradability.
-The ATSM 5511 test is the standard test method for determining anaerobic biodegradation of plastic materials under high-solids anaerobic-digestion conditions.
+The ASTM 5511 test is the standard test method for determining anaerobic biodegradation of plastic materials under high-solids anaerobic-digestion conditions.
 This test measures biodegradation in anaerobic conditions prevalent in landfill environments.

 Acme Seals Group is incorporating biodegradable additives into its products.
 These additives enhance plastic’s biodegradability by increasing its hydrophilicity, or its ability to be dissolved by water and hydrogen.
 The additives also attract over 600 different types of microbes to consume the polymer.
 The enzymes that the microbes produce react with the additives, catalysing a break down of the molecular weight of the polymer, making it easier for microorganisms to consume the plastic.
 In contrast, most common plastics are hydrophobic, making them resistant to the elements, and greatly limiting their biodegradability.